pauljbernard/SWEAgent/frontend/CAHIER_DE_CHARGE.md

    - Clear distinction between user and AI messages
    - Support for markdown formatting in AI responses
    - Code syntax highlighting
-   - Bubble layout similar to deeprepo
+   - Bubble layout similar to opendeepwiki

 2. **Input Area**:
    - Floating input box at the bottom